Texas Railroad History - Tower 18 (Joint Track) and Tower 60 (North Fort Worth)

 Railway Review which published a paper presented in March of that year by Santa Fe Signal Engineer, E. Hanson, at a Chicago gathering of the Signal Section of the American Railway Association.
 The paper was titled Train Operation By Signal Indication Only, describing a comprehensive control system that had been installed by Santa Fe between downtown Fort Worth and Saginaw, a distance of eight miles.
 The control system allowed switch engines to operate without train orders and was managed primarily by operators at Tower 60, near the midpoint of the system.
 The paper notes "...an average of 1,000 train and engine movements per day..." through the Tower 60 interlocking.
 Wow!

-Above Left: This view looks northwest along the Rock Island tracks passing beside the east face of Tower 60.
-The FW&DC crosses in the foreground and the Fort Worth Belt is visible behind the tower.
+Above Left: This view is looking northwest along the Rock Island tracks passing beside the east face of Tower 60.
+The FW&D crossing is in the foreground and the FWB can be seen behind the tower.
 Above Right: This southwest view down the Cotton Belt shows southbound Santa Fe locomotives about to pass the west side of the tower.
-The near diamond is the Rock Island crossing the Cotton Belt, and the Fort Worth Belt crosses the Cotton Belt just beyond it. (both photos by Gary Morris, October, 1976)
+The near diamond is the Rock Island crossing of the Cotton Belt, and the FWB crosses the Cotton Belt just beyond it. (both photos by Gary Morris, October, 1976)

-These recent Google Maps simulated 3-D images of the Tower 60 junction have annotations showing the legacy railroads.
-Above: This view is northwest along UP's ex-Rock Island right-of-way, similar to the previous photo above left.
+These recent Google Maps' simulated 3-D images of the Tower 60 junction have annotations showing the legacy railroads.
+Above: This view is northwest along UP's former Rock Island right-of-way.
 Historic aerial images indicate that the "road" visible to the left of the tower's foundation was originally a spur or connecting track.
-Aerial imagery shows that the Fort Worth Belt tracks were removed at some undetermined time between 1981 and 2001.
+Aerial imagery shows that the FWB tracks were removed at some undetermined time between 1981 and 2001.
 Below: This image shows a southwest view along the former Cotton Belt tracks.

 The original track segment between Hodge Junction and Hodge remains in place with a few spurs into various trackside businesses.
 It is owned and operated by the Fort Worth & Western (FWW) Railroad, a Class III short-line railroad founded in 1988 that also operates the yard at Hodge.
 Among various expansions, the FWW took over operation of the former Cotton Belt line between Carrollton and Fort Worth.

 Above: In these photos taken c.2002, a walk-in hut located within the acute angle southwest of the diamond houses the automatic interlocker at the Tower 18 crossing.
 The post in front of the door holds manual override controls for UP and FWW to allow train crews to override the signals when necessary.
-The odd curves on the FWW (ex-Cotton Belt) track near the diamond resulted from the use of a replacement crossing diamond that did not have the proper angle.
+The odd curves on the FWW's former Cotton Belt track near the diamond resulted from the use of a replacement crossing diamond that did not have the proper angle.
 This was subsequently corrected.
 (Jim King photos.)

 Above: This 2022 Google Earth image of the Tower 18 crossing shows a connecting track in the northwest quadrant.
-It also shows a rail bridge passing over Old Denton Rd. and the former Joint Track.
-TEXRail, a commuter rail system between downtown Fort Worth and DFW airport, was constructed sharing portions of the former Cotton Belt tracks and right-of-way.
-The FWW freight tracks are visible parallel to the bridge, still crossing the former Joint Track (now UP) at grade.
+It also shows a TEXRail bridge passing over Old Denton Rd. and the former Joint Track (now UP.)
+TEXRail is a commuter rail system between downtown Fort Worth and DFW airport that shares portions of the former Cotton Belt right-of-way.
+The FWW freight tracks are visible parallel to the bridge, still crossing the former Joint Track at grade.
 Just over a mile to the east, the commuter and freight tracks merge into a single ground-level track.
 Proceeding east to Grapevine and DFW Airport, they periodically re-divide into separate commuter and freight tracks in the vicinity of passenger stations.
 To the west, the commuter tracks remain isolated all the way into downtown, and much of the right-of-way is grade-separated.

 Kal Silverberg explains the connecting track...
 (Sept.
 22, 2004)